octfx/FreelanceCockpitDocker/readme.md

 # Dockerized Freelance Cockpit
 This Dockerfile only bundles all needed php extensions.
-It does **not** include (https://codecanyon.net/item/freelance-cockpit-3-project-management-and-crm/4203727)[Freelance Cockpit].
+It does **not** include [Freelance Cockpit](https://codecanyon.net/item/freelance-cockpit-3-project-management-and-crm/4203727).

 ## Usage
 Add the database credentials to docker-compose.yaml.